Destination Guide

 Mahale Mountains National Park

-About Mahale Mountains National Park
+Why travel to Mahale Mountains National Park

 Mahale Mountains National Park sits on the eastern shores of Lake Tanganyika, combining mountain rainforests with freshwater beaches to create one of Africa's most unique and remote protected areas.
 Accessible only by boat, this park offers an exclusive wilderness experience far from Tanzania's tourist trails.